-On seven occasions, Adams has been named one of the nation’s top assistant coaches by collegesoccernews.com.
-He earned his seventh accolade after the 2013 season, and in 2003, he was one of 27 college coaches in the nation to be honored as an Assistant Coach of the Year by AFLAC.
-He was also honored as the Mid-Atlantic Assistant Coach of the Year in 2005.
+On eight occasions, Adams has been named one of the nation’s top assistant coaches by collegesoccernews.com.
+He just earned his most recent accolade after the 2014 season, and in 2003, he was one of 27 college coaches in the nation to be honored as an Assistant Coach of the Year by AFLAC.
+Two seasons later, Adams was recognized by the NSCAA as the Assistant Coach of the Year in the Atlantic region.

 Adams earned four letters for UMBC from 1992-95 and was a starter in the backfield in his final three seasons.
 The Dundalk, Md., native (Calvert Hall) has been an extremely successful coach at the club level.
 As coach of the Soccer Club of Baltimore and the Baltimore Bays, he won 10 state championships, two regional titles and made two national final four appearances from 1996-2007.

-Adams was member of the coaching staff of the USSF Development Academy’s Baltimore Bays from 2008 - 2013 and had five teams place in the Academy Final Eight over that time.
-He is now coaching with the newly formed Baltimore Celtic SC.
+Adams was a member of the coaching staff of the USSF Development Academy’s Baltimore Bays from 2008-13 and had five teams place in the Academy Final Eight over that time.
+He has been coaching with the Baltimore Celtic SC since 2013.